 In Buddhism, incense is used for religious ceremonies and rituals as it creates an atmosphere conducive to contemplation and spiritual practice.
 Similar uses of incense can be found in Christianity with the burning of Frankincense in Catholic churches to create an air of devotion and contemplation.

-Here's a quick scent meditation: Light an incense stick of your choice (preferably a calming/soothing scent like those from Shoyeido and Baieido) and begin by noticing the subtly scent of incense as the smoke reaches your nose.
+Here's a quick scent meditation: Light an incense stick of your choice (preferably a calming/soothing scent like those from Shroff, The Mother's India, Shoyeido or Baieido) and begin by noticing the subtle scent of incense as the smoke reaches your nose.
 Study the scent, try to identify individual ingredients and look for the nuances in the scent.
 Is it sweet, spicy, woody, floral?
-Just taking time to appreciate the scent and study what you’re smelling is a powerful form of mindfulness and can be used for meditation.
+Just taking time to appreciate the aroma and study what you’re smelling is a powerful form of mindfulness.

 Types of Incense for Meditation